What Can I Do to Preserve and Restore Little Hunting Creek?

 Use less or no fertilizer by mowing high with a sharp blade and leaving grass clippings on the lawn.
 They supply up to 1/3 of the nitrogen needs of a lawn.

-Read A Virginian's Year-Round Guide to Lawn Care and consult the Chesapeake Bay Foundation for useful advice about Bay-friendly yard care.
+Consult the Chesapeake Bay Foundation for useful advice about Bay-friendly yard care.

-Fertilizer from lawns is a big source of pollution.
+Fertilizer from lawns is a major source of pollution.
 Stormwater runoff carries nitrogen and phosphorous into the creek and causes algae growth and reduces water clarity.
 It causes "dead zones" in the Chesapeake Bay where oxygen is depleted and fish cannot survive.

 Become a Creative Conservationist!